 By using a custom automation solution, airBaltic was able to launch paid search campaigns in ten languages, as well as visualize their performance against KPIs in a data-driven operational dashboard.
 Data analysis and insights are now the backbone of airBaltic’s marketing.
 If conversion rates from a campaign prove to be good, airBaltic can now maximize the potential of that activity.

 airBaltic has taken a user-centric approach to engage with customers across their journey to purchase through Google Search campaigns.
-They also used Display campaigns to build brand awareness, and re-marketing campaigns to re-engage with potential customers who hadn’t completed a purchase.
-Google also helped with campaign localisation for each new target country.
+They also used Display campaigns to build brand awareness, and remarketing campaigns to re-engage with potential customers who hadn’t completed a purchase.
+Google also helped with campaign localization for each new target country.

-Compared to initial test campaigns across five different routes, the CPS has been slashed more than four times, and is improving even further.
+Compared to initial test campaigns across five different routes, the Cost per segment (CPS) has been slashed more than four times, and is improving even further.
 In 2016, airBaltic saw a 10% increase in the number of passengers, and a further rise of 22% in 2017.